Washington Township, Franklin County, Pennsylvania: Geography

 The township occupies the southeastern corner of Franklin County, bounded to the east by Adams County and to the south by Washington and Frederick counties in the state of Maryland.
-The township surrounds the borough of Waynesboro, a separate municipality.
+The township entirely surrounds the borough of Waynesboro, a separate municipality.

 The western two-thirds of the township are in the Great Appalachian Valley, while the eastern third is on the ridges and valleys of South Mountain.
 The Appalachian Trail traverses South Mountain through the township.

 Unincorporated communities in the township include Wayne Heights, Rouzerville, Pen Mar, Blue Ridge Summit, and Monterey.

 According to the United States Census Bureau, the township has a total area of 101.2 sqkm, of which 0.02 sqkm, or 0.02%, is water.
 The township is drained by the East and West Branches of Antietam Creek, a south-flowing tributary of the Potomac River.
 The extreme east end of the township lies east of the crest of South Mountain and is part of the Monocacy River watershed, another tributary of the Potomac.